netxms/netxms-doc/admin/object-management.rst

 under container, same as each tool under :guilabel:`Tools` menu item will be executed on each node.

-:guilabel:`Execute server script`   will open :ref:`execute server script view
+:guilabel:`Execute script`   will open :ref:`execute server script view
 <execute_server_script>`.
 Where an arbitrary script can be executed.
 :guilabel:`Geolocation` will show location of container on geographic map.

-:guilabel:`Alarms` will open alarm view with all active alarms for all children of this container. :guilabel:`802.1x port state` will open table with port authentication states of all devices that are under this container.
-This information can be exported to CSV.
+:guilabel:`Logs` will open alarm/event/trap view options with all active alarms for all children of this container.

 .. _automatic-bind: